jkhsjdhjs/node-fetch-cookies/README.md

 -   `fromURL` The url a cookie has been received from.

 Returns `true` if the cookie has been added successfully.
 Returns `false` otherwise.
-If the parser throws a [CookieParseError](#class-cookieparseerror) it will be caught and a warning will be printed to console.
+If the parser throws a [CookieParseError](#class-cookieparseerror), it will be caught and `cookieIgnoreCallback` will be called with the respective cookie string and error message.

 #### domains()